-With digital advancements paving their way into the industry, excellence is going beyond the global boundaries and so the outbound processes.
+With digital advancements paving their way into the range of industry, excellence is going beyond the global boundaries and so the outbound processes.
 But what are these outbound logistics processes?

 Outbound logistics and warehouse management comprise storage, transportation, and delivery systems that bring your finished products to their ultimate destination.

-Here are the steps f the outbound logistics process:
+Here are the steps of the outbound logistics mechanism:

-The product packaging can be differentiated automatically from one size to another with warehouse management solutions to optimize the packaging process.
+The product packaging can be differentiated automatically from one size to another with warehouse management solutions to optimize the packaging channel .